logging in kubernetes

 The first log provides essential information of an API call.
 Since this log is not structured as JSON, we might be able to work with search filters in OpenSearch dashboards, but it wouldn’t be possible to display meaningful visualizations such as an average response time in a graph.

 For the second log, username and password are issued as basic auth.
-Initially, the username and password of a user can be found in the application log.
+The user name and password of a user are now initially in the application log.
 If it is not possible to expand the log directly because, for example, you do not own the application, this log would also end up in OpenSearch and be persisted indefinitely.

 The third log could be relevant, for example, for developers who are rolling out a new release of an application and checking the correct functioning through the log.
 So, let’s assume that after each operation n values are saved in a cache, and the log at best exists as a debug log and accidentally shows up as an info log in the final application.
 Again, we are not developers of the application, but we do not want to see the log in our production environment until the update.